radiowarwick/modular-status/README.md

-# raw-modular-status
+# `raw-modular-status`

-A modular status screen builder for RAW1251AM
+A modular system to contruct and display data from various sources.

+Built with `create-react-app`

+_Work In Progress_